famibelle/AISeminar/ai_seminar_slides.md

 ---

+# Quiz: Fine-Tuning

+---

+# What is the primary benefit of fine-tuning a pre-trained AI model?
+  - A) It eliminates the need for training data.
+  - B) It reduces the computational cost compared to training from scratch.
+  - C) It increases the size of the model.
+  - D) It replaces the pre-trained model with a new one.

+---

 # AI on Cloud, Sovereign, On-Premise, or Edge

 ---

 # AI on Cloud

-- **Description:** AI is hosted on public cloud platforms like AWS, Azure, or Google Cloud.
+## Description: AI is hosted on public cloud platforms like AWS, Azure, or Google Cloud.
 - **Advantages:**
   - Rapid scalability.
   - Easy access to pre-trained models and massive resources.